DPlugins-Archive/collaboration-docs/docs/guide/getting-started.md

 Please read the [official documentation](https://wordpress.org/support/article/managing-plugins/#automatic-plugin-installation) for plugin installation instructions.

-### Installing Asura
+### Installing Collaboration

-Log in and download the latest Asura plugin from the [Customer Portal](https://dplugins.com/checkout/downloads/).
+Log in and download the latest Collaboration plugin from the [Customer Portal](https://dplugins.com/checkout/downloads/).

 If you have a copy of the plugin as a zip file, you can manually upload it and install it through the Plugins admin screen.